PappaNiels/IntroDXR/README.md

         - Windows SDK 10.0.22621.0 or higher
         - HLSL Tools (?)
 - A GPU with D3D12 support, shader model 6.6 support, and ray tracing capabilities.
+- Git

+### Downloading the code
+To download the code, clone the repo by using `git clone https://github.com/PappaNiels/IntroDXR.git`.
+Then to get the submodules, use `git submodule update --init`, to make sure you have all the dependencies.

 ### Building the code
 To build the code, open the visual studio solution.
 Select the sample you want to view, by setting the start project to the sample project.
 Press `F5` to build and run with the debugger attached, or press `ctrl + b` on the sample project to just build the executable.
 No further steps are needed to run the sample.